Home

 Heart Attack in Bathrooms -- The Sitting Toilet Connection

-You might wonder why there is a section devoted to heart attack.
-The answer relates to the work of a remarkable Israeli physician, Dr B. A. Sikirov.
+You might question and wonder why there is a page devoted to heart attack on a website that highlights the benefits of squatting for waste elimination.
+The answer is related to the research findings of a remarkable Israeli physician, Dr B. A. Sikirov.

 Dr Sikirov's Discoveries